 Releasing a workflow

-In order for to use the workflow, it has to be released.
+In order to make the workflow active, it has to be released first.

 Change the status in the edit workflow dialog.

 Use the Release workflow action in the action menu.

 Once a workflow is released and in use, the workflow cannot be changed anymore.
 In case you want to edit the workflow you'll need to create a copy of the workflow first.